aamirmohd01/Online-movie-recommender-system/README.md

 ## Credits

-This project was created by [Mohammad Aamir].
+This project was created by Mohammad Aamir.

 ---